yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 source universe and read at 2:01 PM in the target universe and replication lag is say five minutes then the read will read as of 1:56 PM and will not see the write.
-We won't be able to see the write until 2:06 PM in the target assuming the replication lag remains at five minutes.
+We won't be able to see the write until 2:06 PM in the target universe assuming the replication lag remains at five minutes.

 If the source universe dies, then we can discard all the incomplete information in the target universe by rewinding it to the latest xCluster